 Skip to Content

-If you find a dead endangered or rare animal Massey University’s Wildbase pathology team deal with autopsies of animals from all over New Zealand.
+If you find a dead endangered or rare animal, Massey University’s Wildbase pathology team deal with post mortems of animals from all over New Zealand.

 Page authorised by Web Content Manager